 Note: Students who sign up for this course do so with the understanding that they are participating in an AFJOTC program and must adhere to the program standards without exception.
 This includes, but is not limited to wearing a uniform and maintaining all grooming and behavior standards.
 Failure to maintain standards will result in removal from the course/program.
-This course will not run during school year 19/20.
+This course will not run during school year 21/22 perspective.

-AFJROTC 3A-Cultural Studies 1 Credit Gr.
-11, 12 Course: 0611 Forty percent of this course introduces students to various regi ions of the worl d from a geographic, historical and cultural +1 .1 perspective.
 The course provides increased international awareness and insight into foreign affairs that permits a more educated understanding of other cultures and enhanced knowledge of American's interest and role in the world.
 Geopolitical issues such as terrorism, economics, politics, military issues, religion, environmental concerns, human rights, disease, over population, literacy, the migration of peoples and other cultural issues will be examined.
 The regional areas included in this course are Europe, the Middle East, South Asia, East Asia, Africa, and Latin America.
 The lessons include excellent videos to provide a window into life and issues within the regions, followed by a variety of hands on activities created to engage the student.
 Forty percent of the course is a leadership education course focusing on citizenship, character and Air Force tradition.
 During this part of the course, students will learn about drill and ceremony, self-control and citizenship.
 Twenty percent of the course is a wellness program that includes sports, physical training and testing, and informational sessions on developing a healthy lifestyle.